-4. Meditate of the presence of God.
+4. Meditate on the presence of God.
 Pray to Him both externally and internally.
 Seek His goodness and holiness.

 7. Memorizing using the “chunking” method: take small sections and parts of verses, memorize them, and place them together into larger and larger sections.

 8. Recite verses and passages out loud!
-Often this is solidify learning Bible verses by hearing it read in addition to just scouring it with your eyes.
+Often this solidifies learning Bible verses by hearing it read in addition to just scouring it with your eyes.

 10. Put our faith in the Holy Spirit for strengthening with continual prayer and knowledge.